UIUC-iSchool-DataViz/spring2020/syllabus.md

 # Assignments and Evaluation

-Students will be graded based on a combination of assignments (70%) and a final project (30%).
+Students will be graded based on a combination of assignments (70%: 40% standard prose/code assignments and 30% weekly visualization reports) and a final project (30%).
 The final project will be a capstone to the course, and will have greater flexibility in software packages and data sources.
 This project will be introduced in Week 8.

+**In summary, your grades consist of:**

+| 40% | Standard assignments in prose or code form
+| 30% | Weekly visualization reports
+| 30% | Final project

 Assignments in this course will be a mixture of coding/visualization work and written work.
 These two may not be distinct assignments; students will be